std::async and future

 }

-}Do not assume this is just an extreme textbook example—I have seen this kind of infinite loop in real projects, and it only triggers under specific loads, making it absolutely maddening to debug.
-The correct approach is to first check the return value of wait_for; if it is deferred, directly call get() or adopt another strategy:
+}Don't assume this is just an extreme textbook example—I've seen this exact infinite loop in real projects, and it only triggers under specific loads, which is maddening to debug.
+The correct approach is to check the return value of wait_for() first; if it is deferred, call get() directly or adopt another strategy:

 if (status == std::future_status::deferred) {